Niijii Indigenous Mentorship

-Due to recent events and school closures due to CO-VID19, The Aboriginal Mentorship Program will be operating online and working remotely until further notice and conducting online classes through Google Classroom during this time of social distancing.
+Due to recent events and school closures due to CO-VID19, The Niijii Indigenous Mentorship Program will be operating online and working remotely until further notice and conducting online classes & tutoring through Zoom during this time of social distancing.

 Any high school "Niijii" students, or teachers wishing to get ahold of us can contact: